ethaden/multidyndnscli/README.md

 Configure your DNS provider.
 Note, that currently only Netcup is supported.

 In our example, the script is running directly on the router.
 The router's IP addresses are identified by getting the public addresses of the specified WAN interface.
 Below, one domain called `test.invalid` is configured which consists of two local hosts.
+The example uses the DNS provder called `Netcup` (see above) for configuring the domain.

-The `name` has to be equal to the fully-qualified domain name used internally to talk the respective hosts.
+The `name` of each host has to be equal to the fully-qualified domain name used internally to talk the respective hosts.
 The `fqdn` is the public DNS name which should point to the IP addresses of that host or the router.
 In many cases, there is only one public IPv4 address for the router and all internal hosts use private IPv4 addresses.
 In such a case, using `ipv4: "router"` in `public_ip_methods` will use the router's IPv4 address for the public FQDN.
 For IPv6, usually each host as well as the router will have public IPv6 addresses.
 Using `ipv6: "local_dns"` will make sure that the local DNS server is queried for each host's name and the first public IPv6 found is used for reconfiguring the public DNS.

 For every configured domain, all records to be updated will be identified and the whole domain will be changed using only one query to the DNS providers API.
 In the example, a `delay` of 300 seconds has been configured.
 If the last update for the domain has been done less tehn `delay` seconds ago, the current update will be skipped.
 This is particularly useful for DNSSEC-enabled domains, where the domain has to be resigned after any updates.
 Resigning may take quite a while and no further updates should be done until the updated values have become visible.

+You can find a complete example configuration file [here](config.example.yaml).

 For further information, have a look at the documentation: https://ethaden.github.io/multidyndnscli/.

 ## Development

 ### Using a dev container
-If using Visual Studio Code, you'll can make use of a working dev container setup specified in `.vscode` which should be found automatically.
+If using Visual Studio Code, you'll can make use of a working dev container setup specified in `.devcontainer` which should be found automatically.
 Make sure to adapt the WAN interface used for testing - if any - to the one configure within the running container.

 ### Local development `pyenv`
 This project can use `pyenv`, though using it is not mandatory.
 You can install `pyenv` by following the instructions on the pyenv website https://github.com/pyenv/pyenv.